- ryancarraher1

 Background

 Inherently, the voice is a complex, non-linear system which can experience large, explosive shifts when responding to minute adjustments [1].
 It is a physiological system defined by discrete parameters such as, intensity of airflow through the glottis, tension of the vocal folds, torso tension, and nasality.
 The identity of a vocal sound can be defined as the result of a specific selection of these parameters activated within specific values and ratios.
 This being said, traditional vocal performance practices are collections of a specific set of sounds which, through pedagogy, come to constitute the identity of a given genre.
-For example, operatic phonation values and requires different physiological states than jazz singing.
+For example, operatic singing requires different physiological states than jazz singing.

 When a vocalist looks at a score and sees a pitch, a specific physical alignment is being symbolized.
-There is a specific relationship of parameters which need to be achieved in order to produce said pitch.
+There is a specific relationship of parameters which need to be achieved in order to produce that pitch.
 Through practice and entrenchment within a specific paradigm, these physical relationships become muscle memory and work in concert during performance.
 These are the performer’s techniques, habitualized physical alignments, through which they express themselves musically.

 These habits are formed as the individual interacts with and adapts to their peers, teachers, musical history, and culture.
 A stylistic language, which pre-exists the performer, becomes valued and strived for.
 Consider the example of bel canto singing.
 This technique is less an expression of the performer-as-creative-individual, but more an expression of a historical paradigm.
 The technique is a practiced alignment of physical structures which have been valued by society at large and organized into a musical idiom.
 This idiom is then taught to other vocalists.
-Even when the performer’s are afforded creative license to embellish their performance, they must do so within specific limitations (a specific type of vibrato characterized by the style, a specific collection of pitches to improvise with, etc).
+Even when performers are afforded creative license to embellish their performance, they must do so within specific limitations (a specific type of vibrato characterized by the style, a specific collection of pitches to improvise with, etc).

 In …most of Us… [2] learned habits and conscious intent are subverted as the performer’s vocal apparatus is separated into its discrete parts [3].
 For instance, air pressure, throat phonation, inhalation vs. exhalation, pitch, tongue position, and oral cavity shape are treated as individual instruments progressing independently from one another.
 Their traditional learned relationships, which normally afford performers a mental-map to rely upon during performance, are severed.

-...most of Us… I will be exploring the following questions and offering my hypotheses and experimental findings:
+The following is a discussion of the conceptual basis of and practical reaction to my composition ...most of Us… I will be exploring the following questions and offering my hypotheses and experimental findings:

-1) How does parametric polyphony effect the performer’s cognitive load, and can this device be used as a means of controlling the performer’s severity of cognitive load?; 2) Do differences in level of cognitive load result in noticeable differences in performance?; 3) How does a performer approach learning this material, and can a definitive, stable version of this piece be arrived at?
+3) How does a performer approach learning this material, and can a definitive, stable version of this piece be arrived at?

 Parametric Polyphony and Cognitive Load

 With the voice being a self-organizing system influenced by various dimensions, namely historical, cultural, technological, biological, and cognitive dimensions, it is useful to view it, and consequently the role of parametric polyphony, through the lens of Dynamical Systems Theory (DST).
 As a performer goes about learning a piece, a type of “phase transition” [4] is occurring.
 Here, the landscape of the system, how its stable equilibria and attractors are defined and related, are changed.
 For instance, something which was at first unstable and uncomfortable to perform can become stable, comfortable, and repeatable.
-This process unfolds due to “goal directed practice.”
+This process unfolds due to goal directed practice.
 [5]

 This absence of a telos leaves the performer in a prolonged state of intense potential; an infinite working-towards.
 This is the intent of parametric polyphony.
 Researchers Stephen and Dixon [7] document a spike in entropy before the “a-ha” moment in which a phase transition is completed, when the moment of understanding is experienced.
 Parametric polyphony is a mechanism which prevents this “a-ha” moment from materializing.
-It isolates and extends the normally preceding entropic “spike” to create the environment in which …most of Us… is perceived.
+It isolates and extends the normally preceding entropic “spike” to create the environment in which …most of Us… inhabits.

 Evolutionarily, survival depended on an individual’s ability to rapidly, smoothly, and accurately gather critical information from immediate surroundings and process a response to selected stimuli when warranted.
 By overwhelming the performer with information and expanding the entropic spike, a chasm between what is seen on the page, and what the performer does is widened.
 A cognitive dissonance due to awareness of their constant failure to collect, process, and faithfully perform what is on the page, becomes foregrounded.
 The typically conscious, goal-oriented, modus operandi is abandoned and the performer necessarily assumes an urgent, survival-oriented state in which any expressed physical actions are reflexive adaptations to the existing psychophysical environment.